linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 ### Exclude Files and Directories

-By default, The Silver Searcher automatically excludes from its results files and directories listed in `.*ignore` files — for example, `.gitignore`, `.hgignore`, or just `.ignore`.
+By default, the Silver Searcher automatically excludes from its results files and directories listed in `.*ignore` files — for example, `.gitignore`, `.hgignore`, or just `.ignore`.

-The Express JS directory searched in the examples above has its own such file.
+The Express JS directory searched in the examples above has its own ignore file.
 Mostly, its `.gitignore` file covers files and directories generated by the operating system, Node.js, or otherwise while working on the project.

-But, for this example, let us say we want to search for `proxy` and want to ignore matches in the `test` subdirectory.
-First, from the example below, you can see what results show up for the `proxy` search pattern without excluding anything beyond the default.
+For this example, you search for `proxy` and ignore matches in the `test` subdirectory.
+To achieve this, first, you can see the results that show up for the `proxy` search pattern without excluding anything beyond the default.

     ag --count proxy ~/express